 When do the April 2027 PE Civil specs take effect?

 Candidates testing on or after April 2027 should use the 2027 spec PDFs.
-The top-level topic areas are unchanged from April 2024; the main differences are updated referenced code editions.
+The top-level topic areas are broadly stable from April 2024, but the main differences are updated referenced code editions and, for some disciplines, added reference lanes.
 Candidates testing before April 2027 use the current April 2024 specs.

 Does the FE Reference Handbook changing mean the spec changed?